 Fatigue Management can make a tremendous difference in a company’s ability to keep its employees safe.
 Even though it’s a relatively new science, silos of technology have already been defined and can be confusing to someone who doesn’t know what the options are.
 Whereas consulting services are often located through personal referral and word of mouth and may be customized for the client, the right technology for the job can be difficult for a newcomer to understand and compare.

-But when an employee is experiencing micro-sleeps, fatigue has already been in play for 2-3 hours.
+But when an employee is experiencing micro-sleeps, fatigue has already been in play for two to three hours.
 While you want to take the most precaution in the most critical situations, additional technologies can prevent it from getting that far in the first place.

 With real-time detection, supervisors have the most options available to move employees around, delay critical tasks, or help an employee plan breaks so that the risk is mitigated.
 Because real-time detection is performance-based, it can also identify individuals who are struggling with alertness for other reasons, not just fatigue.
 Illness, drug or alcohol use and even severe emotional distress can pose the same safety risk and will show up in a real-time performance assessment.